-Your Guide to Boarding Your Cat For the First Time
+Your Guide To Boarding Your Cat For The First Time

 If you can't arrange for an in-home cat sitter, you may need to board your cat at a cattery.
 It can be stressful to arrange accommodations for your kitty companion when you go out of town.
 If it's your first time boarding your cat, the process of finding a boarding facility can feel a bit overwhelming.
 With a little research and planning, you'll have the information you need to choose a great boarding kennel.